ara3d/domo/README.md

 * Use records as model types and leverage `with` expressions
 * Create a separate test project just for your domain models
 * Layer your domain models, so that higher-level models observe and react to changes in lower level models
-* Use DoMo for application and infrastructure domain models as well.
+* Use Domo for application and infrastructure domain models as well.
 * Design and test your application so that arbitrary changes in the domain model are reflected throughout the API and the application, without putting it into an invalid state.
 * Don't be afraid to bind UI directly to domain models if/when appropriate

-# Advantages of Decoupled and Centralized Domain Models
+# Advantages of Decoupled and Centralized Models

-DoMo can be used to manage the entire state of your application in a single location (the data store) in a stand-alone project.
+Domo can be used to manage the entire state of your application in a single location (the data store) in a stand-alone project.
 This simplifies many traditional tasks:

 * Testing
 * Changing the persistence mechanism of the data